alhaji-aki/invoicing-app-nest-js/README.md

 1. Login

+2. A user should be able to view their profile, change their password and update their profile

 [ ] User should be able to reset their password using the forgot password route

-[ ] A user should be able to view their profile, change their password and update their profile

 [ ] A user can have companies that sends invoices and ones that receive invoices.